elementalcollision/vcf_analysis/README.md

 You can invoke any registered tool by using the tool name followed by a colon and its argument(s).

+## Data Flow Overview

+A typical workflow with the VCF Analysis Agent involves the following steps:
+1. **Ingestion**: VCF data is processed.
+Variant information and AI-generated embeddings are stored in LanceDB.
+Genomic relationships (e.g., variant-to-sample observations) are stored in Kuzu.
+2. **AI Enrichment (Optional)**: Variants can be further enriched using AI models for annotation, clinical significance prediction, etc. (This is an area of ongoing development).
+3. **Querying**: Users can query LanceDB for similar variants using embeddings or filter by metadata.
+Kuzu can be queried for contextual information about variants and samples.
+4. **Analysis**: The combined data from LanceDB, Kuzu, and AI enrichment steps enables comprehensive variant analysis.

 ## LanceDB Integration and Usage Examples

 The agent supports LanceDB as a vector database for storing and searching variant embeddings.
 You can use the following CLI commands to interact with LanceDB: